teroyks/lunch-menu-slack/README.md

     pipenv run python main.py

-By default this uses the `.env` file and does not post anything to Slack.
+By default, this uses the `.env` file and does not post anything to Slack.
 You can define which environment to use at run time, e.g.:

     PIPENV_DOTENV_LOCATION=.qa.env pipenv run python main.py